symfony/symfony-docs/setup.rst

 Start Coding!
 -------------

-With setup behind you, it's time to :doc:`Create your first page in Symfony </page_creation>`.
+With setup behind you, it is time to :doc:`Create your first page in Symfony </page_creation>`.

 Learn More
 ----------